- Prospective Students

 We strive to offer our students a wide and inclusive range of theatrical styles of production during their time here at EIU.
 Our season selections come from such diverse genres as musicals, classical and period plays, contemporary dramas and comedies, and children’s theatre.
-In addition to our six-show season, each year, the Department of Theatre Arts also produces a Children’s Theatre Tour that travels to area schools.
-Other opportunities can be found in the performances of Hello Dali, our improv comedy troupe, Lunchbox Voodoo, our sketch comedy troupe; and through EIU Dancers, which is co-sponsored by the Departments of Theatre Arts and Kinesiology.
+In addition to our six-show season, each year, the Department of Theatre also produces a Children’s Theatre Tour that travels to area schools.
+Other opportunities can be found in the performances of Hello Dali, our improv comedy troupe.

 Anne Thibault comes to EIU from the theatre faculty at Columbus State University in Georgia, where she also ran a citywide arts program for at-risk and incarcerated youth, Empowered Youth of Columbus.
 Anne has worked professionally as an actress, playwright, and director for over twenty years and holds memberships in the Actors' Equity Association and Voice and Speech Trainers Association.

 Nick joined the faculty of EIU in 2008.
-He is excited to continue teaching and designing for EIU Theatre Arts Department.
-He has has the fortune of designing the scenery for the EIU Theatre Arts Departmesnt.
-Some of his favorite designs are; Brighton Beach Memoirs, Shape of Things, Fiddler on the Roof, and Urinetown.
+He is excited to continue teaching and designing scenery and lighting for the EIU Theatre Department.
+Some of his favorite designs are A Bright New Boise, Dogfight, The Secret Garden and Urinetown.